charliekilpatrick/hst123/README.md

 ## Contact

-For all questions, comments, suggestions, and bugs related to this script, please contact Charlie Kilpatrick at cdkilpat@ucsc.edu.
+For all questions, comments, suggestions, and bugs related to this script, please contact Charlie Kilpatrick at ckilpatrick@northwestern.edu.